dhutapratama/docs/errors.md

         return false;
     }

-If your exception contains custom reporting logic that is only necessary when certain conditions are met, you may need to instruct Laravel to sometimes report the exception using the default exception handling configuration.
+If your exception contains custom reporting logic that is only necessary when certain conditions are met, you may need to instruct Lets to sometimes report the exception using the default exception handling configuration.
 To accomplish this, you may return `false` from the exception's `report` method:

     /**
      * Report the exception.